-The profit margin and supplier’s cost of purchasing wholesale power on the market, some 5.63 cents/kilowatt hour (kWh).
+The profit margin and supplier’s cost of purchasing power on the wholesale market - 6.18 ct/kWh.

-Charges for the use of the power grid, set by the federal grid regulator, some 7.01 cents/kWh.
+Charges for the use of the power grid, set by the Federal Network Agency (BNetzA) - 7.27 ct/kWh.

-The renewable energy surcharge pays the state-guaranteed price for renewable energy to producers and rose to 6.88 cents/kWh in 2017.
-[For further background on the renewable surcharge, read the CLEW Factsheet on Defining features of Germany’s Renewable Energy Act and the Green Energy Account]
+The renewable energy surcharge (EEG-Umlage) pays the state-guaranteed price for renewable energy to producers.
+It rose to 6.79 ct/kWh in 2018.
+[For further background on the renewable surcharge, read the CLEW Factsheets Defining features of Germany’s Renewable Energy Act and Green Energy Account]

-The sales tax is 19 percent on the pretax price of electricity and makes up 16 percent of the after-tax price, some 4.6 cents/kWh.
+The sales tax is 19 percent on the pre-tax price of electricity.
+It makes up 16 percent of the price after tax - 4.7 ct/kWh.

 Electricity tax (7 %)

-A tax on the use of power, in Germany also called “ecological tax,” some 2.05 cents/kWh.
+A tax on the consumption of power, also known as ’ecological tax‘ in Germany - 2.05 ct/kWh.

-A levy on the use of public space for power lines that the utility passes on to the consumer, some 1.66 cents/kWh, depending on the size of the locality.
+A levy on the use of public space for power transmission lines that the utility passes on to the consumer - 1.66 ct/kWh, depending on the size of the affected area.

 Grid operators must pay damages if they fail to connect offshore wind farms in a timely manner in order to sell the power they produce.
 Operators can pass these costs on to consumers through this levy.
-Due to higher chargebacks from previous years, the levy turned negative in 2017 and now stands at some -0.02 cents.
+At the beginning of 2018, it amounted to 0.037 ct/kWh.

 Operators of combined heat and power (CHP) plants receive a guaranteed price on the electricity they sell.
-The difference between the guarantee and the price they receive on the market is financed through this surcharge, some 0.43 cents/kWh.
+The difference between the guaranteed price and the actual price they receive on the market is financed through this surcharge - 0.34 ct/kWh.

 Levy for industry rebate on grid fees (1.3%)